What Does Judges 7:22 Mean?

 Zechariah 4:6

-Not by might nor by power, but by God’s Spirit - echoing the theology behind Gideon’s victory.
+Not by might nor power, but by God’s Spirit, echoing the theme that divine strength surpasses human effort.